Here’s What You Need to Know Before Applying for Handmade at Amazon

 Madsen sold her jewelry on Etsy for three years.
 A year and a half ago, she closed shop because she was tired of spending nearly $1,000 per month to rank in Etsy’s searches.

 She’s had luck focusing on her own site since then, but she joined Handmade because she “thought it would be nice to be back on a larger platform.”

 She’s happy to be an early adopter.
 “You’re the first to get people’s feedback ratings, their sales, that kind of thing,” she says.
 “Eventually there’ll be more competition, but I feel like by [that time]… I’m hoping to be more established.”

 Tiffany Bobb, who designs jewelry made with semi-precious healing gemstones, says she joined Handmade “to reach a wider base of customers” and to take advantage of Fulfillment by Amazon, which handles her product distribution.

-In the few weeks since the marketplace opened, Bobb has already sold 10 pieces ranging from $35 to $95.
+In her first few weeks in the marketplace, Bobb sold 10 pieces ranging from $35 to $95.